skavngr/scavenger/README.md

 # skavngr
-Skavngr a.k.a (Scavenger) is a ruby brute forcing script that uses Typhoeus gem to enable parallelization and sends multiple http requests with various parameters until a valid match is found.
+Scavenger is a ruby brute forcing script that uses Typhoeus gem to enable parallelization and sends multiple http requests with various parameters until a valid match is found.